edsilfer/android-chip-interface/README.md

 </chip>
 ```

-*Note: this XML will be validate agains a XSD.
+*Note 01: this XML will be validate agains a XSD.
 Please, stick to the file structure.*

-License
--
+*Note 02: In order to customize the input text style you can treat ChipEditText as a regular EditText.*

+===

+##License

 Copyright 2016 Edgar da Silva Fernandes

 Licensed under the Apache License, Version 2.0 (the "License");